Women on Boards

 ULI is supporting this initiative by hosting this web-link to provide resources to women seeking opportunities on boards and to those seeking qualified women to serve on their boards.

-Companies and agencies looking for highly qualified women candidates to serve on boards, agencies and commissions can refer to the WLI Champions in the Spotlight document which highlights many of the women leaders in our community who are part of the WLI Championship Team.
+Companies and agencies looking for highly qualified women candidates to serve on boards, agencies and commissions can refer to the WLI Championship Team website which highlights many of the female leaders in our community.

 Building Your Board Profile, Women Get on Board